 Rethinking build tools: CI, FHE and my mini startup experience

-Ruken was a decentralized build tool connecting available computing power with build jobs, making it as easy as opening a new tab in your browser.
+Ruken was envisioned as a decentralized build tool that seamlessly paired available computing power with build jobs - aiming to make CI as effortless as opening a new browser tab.

 Here's what I learned along the way: